+Many treatment modalities in current practice for OSMF are circumstantial and most of the studies which tested various therapies lacked good design and planning.
+Hence, need of a good research and awareness still pertains to clinicians as well as patients [2].
 Polyphenols play an important role in the maintenance of health and prevention of diseases.
 Among polyphenols, the most widely used substance is Curcumin.
-Curcumin is considered as safe, non-toxic and effective alternative for many traditional drugs because of its effects on various systems and therapeutic properties.
-Local drug delivery may provide a more targeted and efficient drug-delivery option than systemic delivery for diseases of the oral mucosa.
-Oral diseases can be effectively treated by local therapeutic approaches, due to the ease of the oral cavity accessibility [3].
+Curcumin is considered a safe, non-toxic and effective alternative for many traditional drugs because of its effects on various systems and therapeutic properties.
+Shankar and co authors have reviewed the most common mucosal diseases and identified the current treatment approaches systemically and locally.
+Systemic bioavailability of curcumin is less.
+Local drug delivery may provide a more targeted and efficient drugdelivery option than systemic delivery for diseases of the oral mucosa.
+Oral diseases can be effectively treated by systemic and local therapeutic approaches, due to the ease of the oral cavity accessibility [3].